usdoj-crt/beta-ada/_pages/_resources/olmstead-mandate-statement.md

 {% enddetails %}

 {% details 16.
 Can the ADA's integration mandate be enforced through a private right of action? expandable %}
-Yes, private individuals may file a lawsuit for violation of the ADA&rsquo;s integration mandate.&nbsp; &nbsp;A private right of action lies to enforce a regulation that authoritatively construes a statute.&nbsp; The Supreme Court in <em>Olmstead</em> clarified that unnecessary institutionalization constitutes &ldquo;discrimination&rdquo; under the ADA, consistent with the Department of Justice integration regulation.
+A. Yes, private individuals may file a lawsuit for violation of the ADA&rsquo;s integration mandate.&nbsp; &nbsp;A private right of action lies to enforce a regulation that authoritatively construes a statute.&nbsp; The Supreme Court in <em>Olmstead</em> clarified that unnecessary institutionalization constitutes &ldquo;discrimination&rdquo; under the ADA, consistent with the Department of Justice integration regulation.
 {% enddetails %}

 {% details 17.
 What is the role of protection and advocacy organizations in enforcing <em>Olmstead</em>? expandable %}